 Mr. Jayasekara brings with him a wealth of experience in international banking, having worked at Arab Bank Limited in Bahrain and subsequently holding the post of General Manager with Deutsche Bank in Colombo.
 He is a Fellow Member of the Institute of Chartered Accountants of Sri Lanka and an Associate Member of the Chartered Institute of Management Accountants, UK.
 He is a non-executive Director of Lanka Ventures Ltd and a former non-executive Director of the Hayleys Board.
 He was also appointed to the Board of National Development Bank (NDB) as a Non-Executive Director in February 2010.

-Ajit Johnpillai is responsible for the design and execution of the Brandix Group's Sustainability strategy.
-He also oversees the Central Procurement function of Brandix, as well as the planning and controlling of the movement of imports, exports of goods and transportation.
+Ajit Johnpillai was responsible for the design and execution of the Brandix Group's Sustainability strategy at its inception.
+He currently oversees the Central Procurement function of Brandix, as well as the planning and controlling of the movement of imports, export of goods and transportation.

 He is a former Financial Controller/Director of Smiths DIY Group Limited in New Zealand, a NZ$ 50 million Group that traded in hardware, builder's supplies, and sports goods.
 Prior to this, he served as an Audit Manager with Ernst & Young, in Bermuda and New Zealand.

 He was also an Audit Consulting Manager with Touche Ross, a firm of public accountants in Jamaica.
 In 1990, he entered the apparel industry as an Operations Manager with LWR Casualwear, a New Zealand public listed company designing, manufacturing and marketing women's casualwear.
 He is an Associate Member of the Institute of Chartered Accountants, Sri Lanka and the Chartered Institute of Management Accountants, UK.